“The Dalton Gang has been exterminated — wiped off the face of the earth.”

 Robert Dalton, the notorious leader of the gang, and Emmett, his brother, went to the First National Bank, the other four, under the leadership of “Texas Jack,” or John Moore, going to the private bank of C. M. Congdon [Condon] & Co.
 Meantime an alarm had already been given.

-Stationing them about the square, which both of the banks faced, he hastened to augment the posse by summoning other citizens for impromptu police duty.
-While Marshal Connelly was collecting his forces the bandits, all ignorant of their being laid for, were proceeding deliberately with their work of robbing the banks.
-Texas Jack’s band entered Congdon’s [Condon’s] bank, and with Winchesters leveled at Cashier Ball and Teller Carpenter ordered them to throw up their hands.
-Then Texas Jack searched them for weapons, while the other three desperadoes kept them covered with rifles.
+Stationing them about the square, which both banks faced, he hastened to augment the posse by summoning other citizens for impromptu police duty.
+While Marshal Connelly was collecting his forces, the bandits, all ignorant of their being laid for, were proceeding deliberately with their work of robbing the banks.
+Texas Jack’s band entered Congdon’s [Condon’s] bank and, with Winchesters leveled at Cashier Ball, and Teller Carpenter ordered them to throw up their hands.
+Then Texas Jack searched them for weapons while the other three desperadoes kept them covered with rifles.
 Finding that he was unarmed, Cashier Ball was ordered to open the safe.
-The cashier explained that the safe’s door was controlled by a time lock and could not by any means short of dynamite be opened before its time was up, which would be 10 o’clock, or in about twenty minutes.
-“We will wait,” said the leader, as he sat down at the cashier’s desk.
-[In truth, the vault was already open but the outlaws didn’t bother to try the door.]
+The cashier explained that the safe’s door was controlled by a time lock and could not by any means short of dynamite be opened before its time was up, which would be 10 o’clock or in about twenty minutes.
+“We will wait,” said the leader as he sat down at the cashier’s desk.
+[In truth, the vault was already open, but the outlaws didn’t bother to try the door.]

 The firing attracted the attention of Marshal Connelly, who was collecting more men for his posse, and with a few whom he had already gathered, he ran hurriedly to the scene of the conflict.